webmad1019-1/w7d1/README.md

 # Goals

+- Review all previously learned concepts - quizz day
 - Get to know React: this amazing technology
 - Understand a bit more about its templating system.
 Believe me: cool stuff
 - Coding good practises.
 Let's talk about some standards
-- Put in oractice these new ideas with today's activities
+- Put in practice these new ideas with today's activities

 # Bonus